Kylie Jenner: Why Travis Scott Has Her Thinking They Will Break Up After ‘KUWTK’ Baby Delivery [Rumor]

 Jenner will have to see a drastic change from the hitmaker, particularly because their baby is just weeks away from being born.

-Since finding out about her pregnancy, Kylie Jenner has kept a close circle of people around her, with the people she reportedly speaks to the most being her mother and best friend Jordyn Woods.
+Since finding out about her pregnancy, Kylie Jenner has kept a close circle of people around her, with the people she reportedly speaks to the most being her mother and best friend, Jordyn Woods.

-Though the news of her pregnancy broke back in September, Kylie has chosen not to speak about her personal life, having also opted to take a break from social media to focus her attention on her forthcoming life as a mother of one.
+Though the news of her pregnancy broke back in September, Kylie has chosen not to speak about her personal life, having also opted to take a break from social media to focus her attention on her forthcoming life as a mother.